DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

       - 🌲Compensating: Compensating controls are used as a replacement when the preferred control is unusable.
 For example, a company renting an office in a building may put locks on the doors when it can't build a fence.
   - there are many frameworks to choose from, such as:
     -  🔴**Control Objectives for Information Technology (COBIT)** ("moderately referenced" on the exam)
         - COBIT is a documented set of best IT security practices by ISACA for information technology (IT) management and governance.
+COBIT (formerly Control Objectives for Information and Related Technology) created by the Information Systems Audit and Control Association (ISACA) is a framework used to establish effective security governance within an organization.
         - Six key principles (🟡Sally Has Daring Goals To Excel SHDGTE) :
           - ✏️provide stakeholder value
           - ✏️holistic approach